 Some other well-known antioxidants to check out are zinc, selenium, lutein, and quercetin, which can be found in foods ranging from fruits and vegetables to teas and red wine.

 Should you take antioxidant supplements to help keep you healthy?
 It's best to get the nutrients you need, including antioxidants, through food.
-If you don't eat a diet high in antioxidant-rich foods, supplements may help fill in the gaps.
+If you don't eat a diet high in antioxidant-rich foods, supplements may help fill in the gaps, although there are concerns about the safety of antioxidant supplements.
 And always remember to let your doctor know about any supplements you take.